 For more advanced raw feeders I recommend Raw Paws.
 You can read more about their food in my article The BEST Dog Food for the Advanced.
 In that article, I discuss the Raw Paws diet.
 Although their meals don’t contain fruits and veggies as Barfworld does, they take care of the brain work by having an appropriate balance of muscle meat and organ meat in their food.
 Therefore, I add supplements to their Raw Paws food to compensate.
 The Raw Paws patties and chunks are easiest to serve, but they are more costly.
 Raw Paws comes in large tubes and tubs so they must be cut down into portions and placed into plastic bags.
 I then take a portion out and weigh each serving.
 Some of their raw products come in patties, but the cost is higher than buying in bulk.
 Barfworld is sold in the form of patties and nuggets which makes things much easier.

 The moisture is removed from the food while keeping it frozen.
 This allows the food to remain uncooked and raw.
-It retains more nutritional value than dehydrated because of the manner in which the moisture is removed.
-If I would choose a freeze-dried food for my dogs, I would go for Primal Freeze-Dried Formula.
-It comes in five formulas (beef, chicken, duck, lamb, and turkey).
+Freeze-drying is more nutritional value than other dehydration processes because of the manner in which the moisture is removed.
+If I would choose a freeze-dried food for my dogs, I would go for Raw Paws Freeze-Dried Food.
+It comes in three formulas (beef, chicken, and Green Tripe).

 Freeze-dried can be pricey, but I found one that is not as costly as most of the others.
 It is Only Natural Pet Raw Nibs.
 What I don’t like about this product is that it is the store’s private label so you don’t actually know who is making it.
 I like that it doesn’t have an extensive vitamin list.
 This means that the actual food itself is nutritious.

 NRG Dehydrated Diet